oraclesantamonica/hpc/README.md

 - Deploy HPC clusters of any size with our dedicated bare metal HPC compute instances and Mellanox RDMA networking

-## Lab 3: Run OpenFoam projects in HPC cluster
+## Lab 3-1: Run OpenFoam projects in HPC cluster

 **Key Objectives**:

 As a developer, data engineer,
 - Deploy OpenFoam projects onto HPC cluster in OCI

+## Lab 3-2: Run OpenFoam projects in standard VM on OCI

+**Key Objectives**:

+As a developer, data engineer,
+- Deploy OpenFoam projects onto standard VM in OCI (Cloud Trial account applies)

 ## Appendix